 Pediatric Consultation/Liaison Service

-First year Child Psychiatry fellows complete a two to three month rotation on the Pediatric Psychiatry Consultation-Liaison Service.
+The Department of Psychiatry has recently recruited Dr. Richard D’Alli, a child psychiatrist most recently from Duke with many years of experience in providing consultations at academic institutions, to develop and expand the Consultation-Liaison experience for the Child Psychiatry Fellowship.
+Currently, first and second year Child Psychiatry fellows receive exposure to the Pediatric Psychiatry Consultation-Liaison Service.
 During this time, fellows learn to conduct comprehensive consultations to medically ill children and their families in inpatient treatment settings.
 They learn to evaluate consultation requests, manage the physical, interpersonal, and system boundaries inherent to the psychiatric consultant in a pediatric setting, differentiate pathological from normal behavioral and emotional responses to a medical illness, and work with a multidisciplinary team to devise appropriate treatment plans for children and their families.
-Fellows provide consultations to any of the child and adolescent inpatients units at UF Health Children’s Hospital and UF Health Shands Rehab Hospital.
+Fellows provide consultations to any of the child and adolescent inpatient units at UF Health Children’s Hospital and UF Health Shands Rehab Hospital.
+Fellows also provide phone consultation to the general psychiatry residents who personally evaluate children in the emergency department and those admitted to the medical services.

 B. Faculty consists of 1 full-time Child Psychiatrist.